erykjj/jwlmanager/res/HELP.md

 ######
 ### Export
 ######
-This is to export Notes and Annotations from selected publications to an MS Excel (default) or a text file (use filetype dropdown to select) which you can edit (add, remove, modify) and later import into your archive (or share with someone else).
+**Notes** and **Annotations** from selected publications can be exported to an MS Excel (default) or a text file (use filetype dropdown to select) which you can edit (add, remove, modify) and later import into your archive (or share with someone else).
 Annotations are language-agnostic - they show up in different language versions of the *same* publication.
 The `Link`s to wol.jw.org in the generated MS Excel file are for convenience only; they are not re-imported.
 The same goes for the `Reference` column, which is the Bible reference in BBCCCVVV format.
 Exporting of Highlights is also possible - not so much with a view of direct editing, but sharing/merging into another archive.
+######
+Items from differente **Playlists** can be exported to a `.jwlplaylist` archive containing one Playlist (with the name of the archive) which can be imported as a Playlist.
 #####
 ######
 ### Import
 ######
+**Playlists** are imported from `.jwlplaylist` archives.
+######
-You can work with the exported MS Excel file (reusing the column headings) or use a special **UTF-8 encoded** text file with the Notes, Highlights or Annotations to import.
+You can work with the exported MS Excel file (reusing the column headings) or use a special **UTF-8 encoded** text file with the **Notes**, **Highlights** or **Annotations** to import.
 You can use the file produced by exporting, or you can create your own.
 The Higlights file is a CSV text file with a `{HIGHLIGHTS}` header.
 The Annotations file must start with `{ANNOTATIONS}` on the first line.
 You can simply **drag-and-drop the import text files** into the app as long as they have the correct header line.
 ######
-Editing or creating a Highlights import file is *not* recommended.
+Editing or creating a **Highlights** import file is *not* recommended.
 Exported Highlights can be merged into another archive.
 Any conflicting/duplicate entries will be replaced and *overlapping highlights will be combined and the color changed to the one being imported* (this can affect the final number).
 #### Importing Notes
 The `{NOTES=}` attribute in the first line is *required* to identify a Notes export/import file, and provides a convenient way to delete any notes that have titles starting with a special character (for example, `{NOTES=»}`).
 This is to avoid creating duplicate notes if the title has changed.
 When set, all notes with titles starting with this character will be deleted *before* notes from the file are imported.
 Otherwise, *notes with the same title and at the same 'location' will be over-written*, but those where the title was modified even slightly will create an almost duplicate note.
 ######